-Prerequisite: Department Chair approval This course provides students with the opportunity to demonstrate professional behaviors and implement their knowledge and skills while working with students in a variety of school settings under the supervision of a credentialed educator.
-A minimum of 135 hours of work is required, which may include observations, meetings with parents and professionals, and professional development activities.
+Prerequisite: Department Chair approval

+This course provides students with the opportunity to demonstrate professionalism, employing reflective practices while working and/or volunteering 135 hours in a K-12 school setting under the supervision of a mentor.
+Students will be required to assist their mentor as needed which may include conducting observations, attending meetings, creating a conducive environment, grading, and implementing age-appropriate lessons and activities.

-- Demonstrate appropriate and ethical practices for students and model professionalism. - Effectively and respectfully communicate with students, staff and families including those from diverse backgrounds and special populations. - Implement various developmentally and ageappropriate teaching, assessment and guidance strategies needed to effectively work with students in Kindergarten to twelfth grade.
+- 1. Demonstrate appropriate professional behavior. - 2.
+Effectively and respectfully communicate with students, staff and families including those from diverse backgrounds and special populations.

+Implement various developmentally appropriate teaching, assessment and guidance strategies needed to effectively work with students in Kindergarten to twelfth grade.